Ecology and Habitat: Improve the ecological functions of the natural environment in the urban context through planning

 - Discourage use of pesticides and herbicides and encourage organic practices to improve and maintain soil health and healthy habitat and ecosystems.

-- Eliminate use of neonicotinoids, pesticides that are harmful to bee pollinator populations.
+- Eliminate use of neonicotinoids, pesticides that are harmful to pollinator populations.

-- Manage soil health and grow plants for healthy bee pollinator communities on public lands and promote such planting on private lands.
+- Manage soil health and grow plants for healthy pollinator communities on public lands and promote such planting on private lands.

 - Look at natural resource goals across disciplines and integrate them with planned recreation improvements, infrastructure improvements and development to reduce costs and maximize public benefit.

 - Collaborate with watershed management organizations and the Minneapolis Park and Recreation Board on land and water resource planning.

 - Design and manage public lands for their highest environmental and ecosystem performance, including the mitigation of stormwater and groundwater impact.

 - Strive for interconnected environmental corridors and riparian areas as habitat corridors and for flood protection and recreation, and create additional “steppingstone” areas for habitat.